Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy

-Once the brining process is finished, you are ready to season the turkey with a good dry rub.
+Once the brining process is finished, you are ready to season the soon-to-be smoked turkey with a good dry rub.
 Rinsing after brining is not necessary but does not harm if you prefer to do it.

 You can never go wrong with my original rub and it is my recommended dry rub/seasoning for the holiday turkey.
 I and hundreds if not thousands of others use it every year with rave reviews and you just can't argue with success.

 What's really cool is that this year, not only can you purchase the formula to make the dry rub yourself, but you can also purchase the original rub in a bottle, ready to use if you want to make it easy on yourself.